Simulate39/Simulate39/README.md

-Hello I am @Simulate39 best known as scarecrow
+Hello I am @Simulate39 best known as scarecrow no binding I am an individual